Lammas, Grain Harvest, Lughnasad, Laa Lhuanys

 Please take a moment to read through the rules we keep up to be able to make this a celebration enjoyable for all.

 Welcome to our open-hearted gathering!
-We're thrilled to celebrate the harvest energies of Lughnasadh with you.
+We're thrilled to celebrate the Lughnasadh with you.
 This is a space for community, connection, and honoring the natural world.
+There's space for a maximum of 20 people.

 Who is this for?